 Have you seen the cute little seedling pots made with newspaper?
-They are easy to make, and perhaps even an handy 10 year-old can make them by your side once he has had instruction and practice.
+They are easy to make, and perhaps even a sure-handed 6 year-old can make them by your side once he has had instruction and practice.
 If you want to save money, and who doesn’t, these are a great substitution for buying commercial peat posts.

 All our old newspapers had been recycled, but I remembered two old seed catalogs printed on a newspaper stock that I had been saving to use as a fun gift-wrap (because they are so pretty).